interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/subscription_notifications/test_steps/validate_notification_received.md

 # Validate notification received test step fragment

-This step verifies that a tested_uss successfully received notification due to subscription, for a relevant intent from mock_uss instance.
+This step verifies that a USS successfully received a notification about a relevant operational intent from a mock USS instance.
 This is done by checking the interactions of that mock_uss instance.

 ## 🛑 MockUSS interactions request check